WHY BOXING?

 Our ethos reflects our origins, that of a boxing gym: a small, comfortable and familial environment with clear boundaries, a system of rewards and an emphasis on discipline, achievement and hard work.
 The relationships we build allow for genuine breakthroughs in behaviour, conflict resolution and anger management as well as academic improvement and aspirations.

 The beneficial effect of boxing for young people is the subject of an ongoing academic research project here at the Boxing Academy.
-You can find more details about how boxing training works in our attachment page here.
+You can find more details about how boxing training works on our attachment awareness page here.

 We have been featured in a number of evaluation reports, within both education and sporting frameworks: